 Below is a list of necessary steps when you start any business:

-- Business Plan: Of course, you need a business plan and a business structure.
-As we discussed earlier, you need to know who you are targeting, what services you are offering, business name, what will be the startup fees and how you will deliver them.
+- Business Plan: Of course, you need a business plan and a delivery company’s business structure.
+As we discussed earlier, you need to know who your target market is, what services you are offering, your business name, the startup fees, and how you will deliver them.
 You will have to do proper market research.

 - Legal and Administrative: There are many tasks to address when starting a business.
 This includes acquiring a business license, choosing a name, acquiring startup costs, getting liability insurance.
 It should be a limited liability company, get state permits, cargo insurance, business insurance, etc.

 - Acquire a Vehicle: In most cases, a car will not be suitable.
-If you are going with a cargo van, pickup truck or larger vehicle, this step includes choosing to buy or lease a vehicle or car for your business.
-There are also other equipment like a hand truck.
+If you are going with a cargo van, pickup truck, or larger vehicle, this step includes choosing to buy or lease a vehicle or car for your business.
+There is also other equipment like a hand truck, box truck, etc. You will also be hiring delivery drivers.

 We will go more in-depth on these aspects in the next articles in this series.